It means you’re taking additional risk.

-The disappearance of official technical support and help can happen at just about any time, but it usually coincides with one of the formal end-of-support dates for the software.
-Once that happens, there will be no further assistance or help from the company that produces the software.
+Official technical support and help can disappear at just about any time, but it usually coincides with one of the formal end-of-support dates for the software.
+Once that happens, there will be no further help from the company producing the software.

-The good news here is that the community often picks up the slack.
-Be it via unofficial discussion forums, or technical support sites like Ask Leo!, it’s often possible to get help for software for some time after formal support ends.
+The good news here is the community often picks up the slack.
+Be it via unofficial discussion forums or technical support sites like Ask Leo!, it’s often possible to get help for software for some time after formal support ends.

-Until you can’t, of course.
-Even here on Ask Leo!, I’m choosing to answer fewer and fewer Windows XP questions, simply because the majority of questions involve more current software.
+Until you can’t.
+Even here on Ask Leo!, I’m answering fewer and fewer Windows XP, 7, and 8 questions simply because most questions involve more current software.
 The same will be true for just about any software and unofficial support channel.
-Eventually, it’ll go away as well.

 Is it safe to use unsupported software?

-Opinions are mixed on whether or not it can be safe to use unsupported software.
+Opinions are mixed on whether it can be safe to use unsupported software.

-It is significantly less safe to use unsupported software.
+It can be significantly less safe to use unsupported software.
 Vulnerabilities will be found and not fixed.
-Those vulnerabilities then become the target of malware for which there will be no protection.
+Those vulnerabilities then become the target of malware for which there is no protection.
 That’s not safe.

 We just don’t know.

-There’s no question that everything else being equal, they are, indeed, less safe than individuals running more current, supported, alternatives.
+There’s no question that everything else being equal, they are less safe than individuals running more current, supported alternatives.

 But it’s a risk they’re willing (or through other circumstances, forced) to take.